How are home carers insured?

 The importance of home care insurance

-Regardless of whether you are advertising on your own, or with the help of an agency, you should understand the types of insurance that should be in place.
+Regardless of whether you are advertising on your own, or with the help of an agency, you should understand the types of home care insurance that should be in place.

 Public Liability Insurance will form a central part of any carers’ insurance package.
-This type of insurance is designed to cover a carer if they are faced with a compensation or injury claim, directed at them from a client or a third party.
+This type of insurance is designed to cover an someone working as professional in elderly care if they are faced with a compensation or injury claim, directed at them from a client or a third party.

 Colin and Dulcie’s story